 Thankfully, there are numerous techniques and tools at the disposal of landscapers to reduce water consumption without compromising the health of plants.
 Some of these methods you might already be familiar with, while others offer new avenues for exploration.
 Here are some key strategies:

 Change out old components and add new devices

-Drip and low-volume micro-sprays and bubblers irrigate in terms of gallons per hour, where conventional sprays and rotors do it in gallons per minute.
-Drip and point-source irrigation deposit water directly to a plant’s roots, with little, lost to evaporation.
-This type of irrigation is ideal for planter beds.
+Drip and low-volume micro-sprays, along with bubblers, deliver water in terms of gallons per hour, in stark contrast to conventional sprays and rotors that do so in gallons per minute.
+Drip and point-source irrigation methods are particularly well-suited for planter beds, as they deposit water directly at a plant’s roots, minimizing loss due to evaporation.

-Sensoterra is a world leader in wireless soil moisture sensor solutions, providing data-driven solutions for optimizing land and freshwater resources for agriculture, horticulture, landscaping, and Smart cities.
-Empowering better decision making for land management through smart soil moisture measurements.
-With thousands of Sensoterra sensors in the ground, generating over 60 million data points globally.
+Sensoterra stands out as a world leader in wireless soil moisture sensor solutions, offering data-driven tools that optimize land and freshwater resources for agriculture, horticulture, landscaping, and smart cities.
+These sensors empower better decision-making for land management by providing accurate soil moisture measurements.
+With thousands of Sensoterra sensors deployed in the ground, they have generated over 60 million data points on a global scale.

 Find turf’s “happy zone”